-In line with the operational objectives of the Employment and Social Innovation (EaSI) strand, this call will support networking at Union level and dialogue with and among relevant stakeholders in the policy areas of employment and social inclusion and build up the institutional capacity of these stakeholders.
+In line with the operational objectives of the Employment and Social Innovation (EaSI) strand, this call will support networking at Union level and dialogue with and among relevant stakeholders in the policy areas of employment and social inclusion5 and build up the institutional capacity of these stakeholders.

-This call is linked to the parallel call ESF-2025-OG-NETW-NGO-FPA for 4-year framework partnership agreements (FPAs) with EU-level networks and organisations whose activities contribute to the implementation of the programme's objectives in the following areas: policy advice and support, analytical activities, training and capacity building, mutual learning and exchange of good practices, awareness raising, information, communication and dissemination with EU added value.
+This call for proposals aims to set up 4-year framework partnership agreements with EU-level networks and organisations whose activities contribute to the implementation of the programme's objectives in the following areas: policy advice and support, analytical activities, training and capacity building, mutual learning and exchange of good practices, awareness raising, information, communication and dissemination with EU added value.

-&lt;sup>5 Regulation (EU) 2021/1057 - Article 4 - Specific objectives
+5 Regulation (EU) 2021/1057 - Article 4 - Specific objectives